 *Softened peanut butter: If you are opening a new jar of peanut butter (not refrigerated), there is no need to soften it.
 If you are using refrigerated peanut butter then you want to slightly soften the peanut butter so it easily mixes well in the batter.
 You can either microwave the 1/3 cup of peanut butter on low for about 5 seconds, or remove 1/3 cup of peanut butter from the refrigerated jar, and allow to sit on the counter for 20 minutes to one hour to allow to come to room temperature.

 *Sea Salt: Please adjust the sea salt based upon your family’s sea salt preferences and/or based upon dietary needs.

-*Serving: 9 large cookie scones
+*Serving: 8 to 9 large cookie scones

 *Storage: Use within 3 days.